kuhumcst/glossematics/pedestal-sp.md

 The above snippet defines a route that can only be accessed by an authenticated user.
 More stringent authorisation requirements can be specified too; these dig more deeply into the IdP assertions about the user.

-When generating dynamic content for the user, it quite often becomes necessary to know ahead of time if the user is authorised to visit a specific URL.
-To facilitate this common situation, **Pedestal SP** also comes with the `permit?` function which can be used to check authorisation status for a `permit`-decorated route bidirectionally from the interceptor context:
+When generating dynamic content for the user, it quite often becomes necessary to know ahead of time if the user is authorised to access a specific resource.
+To solve this common issue, **Pedestal SP** also comes with the `sp.auth/permit?` function which can be used to check authorisation status within a `sp.auth/permit`-decorated interceptor chain:

 ```clojure
 (when (sp.auth/permit? ctx "/some/route")
   [:p "You may visit " [:a {:href "/some/route"} "this route"]])
 ```

+By dynamically looking up the route in the router (provided via the Interceptor context) in order to trial requests ahead of time, the code defining the authorisation restrictions is completely decoupled from the code depending on these restrictions.

 SAML authentication endpoints
 -----------------------------